IliaViazov/CV/activities.md

     - **21/11** — Technical assistance by the performance.
 - **11/2024** — International Scientific Conference of Centre for Electroacoustic Music of Moscow Conservatory.
 Moscow, Russia.
     - **09/11** — Presentation about development of embedded synthesizers using Bela controller
-- **11/2024** — Festival of noise music at Art University, Kiel, Germany.
+- **11/2024** — Symposium zum Thema "Raum|Musik".
+Muthesius Kunsthochschule, Kiel, Germany.
     - **08/11** — Performance of _spect(e)r(um) for feedback bass-recorder, live-electronics and video.
 - **11/2024** — Festival "Nordische Filmtage", Lübeck, Germany.
     - **05/11** — Performance of _spect(e)r(um) for feedback bass-recorder, live-electronics and video in the dome.
 Performance as a member of Instrument Builders Ensemble with [Lillevan](https://www.lillevan.com/).